AshishKumarUK/GamepadBatteryStatus/README.md

 # PS5 DualSense Controller Battery Monitor for Playnite

 Shows your PS5 DualSense controller battery level in Playnite Fullscreen theme, exactly where the system battery appears, with theme-accurate visuals.
-Optimized for fast connect/disconnect and zero overlap with the clock.
+Optimized for fast connect/disconnect.

 ## How it works